Scale your business with our modular plugins.

 Check Default Attributes

-Then, we check if the meta_default_attributes exist so as not to run the script twice.
+Then we check whether meta_default_attributes exist to avoid running the script twice.

 if (!count($default_attributes = get_post_meta($product->get_id(), '_default_attributes'))) {